tempertemper/www.tempertemper.net/src/site/posts/2019-11-19--apples-keyboards-revisited.md

 The keyboard itself might have been perfected—it looks to have hit the right balance between what made the newer keyboards feel great and the practicalities that let them down so badly—but any discussion of the keyboard should also include the Touch Bar.

-The Touch Bar has gone unchanged, aside from being slightly less wide, to accommodate the hardware escape key.
+The Touch Bar has gone unchanged, aside from being slightly less wide to accommodate the hardware escape key.

-Apple have [moved away from 3D Touch on iPhones](https://tempertemper.net/blog/iphone-event-2019) but it's still a big part of Apple Watch so isn't something they're abandoning altogether.
-3D Touch on the Touch Bar would add that much needed resistance, meaning fewer accidental Touch Bar presses.
+Apple have [moved away from 3D Touch on iPhones](https://tempertemper.net/blog/iphone-event-2019) but it's still a big part of Apple Watch so isn't something they're abandoning altogether, and I'm hoping it makes it into the Touch Bar.
+This would add much-needed resistance, meaning fewer accidental Touch Bar presses.

-Add 3D touch together with a Taptic Engine to provide the physical feedback you get from pressing a physical key, and you might even have the basis for a useable software keyboard!
+Finally, throw in a Taptic Engine to provide the physical feedback you get from pressing a physical key so that you know if you *have* made an accidental press.

+And who knows, with that Apple might even have the basis for a usable software keyboard!